Portland ME

 Go on a Lobster Cruise

 If there’s one thing that coastal Maine is known for, it’s lobster!
-If you’ve ever been curious about how lobsters are caught and prepared, you might enjoy a lobster cruise.
+If you’ve ever been curious about how Maine lobsters are caught and prepared, you might enjoy a lobster cruise.

 Do you prefer to sit back and observe?
 The scenery is unmissable, including the coastal seal rocks and historic lighthouses.